Cracked Wheat Bread is a hearty, nutty bread. Perfect for toasting with a small pat of butter and jam!

 Ahhhhh.
 I love these memories.

 When Mike and I lived in Chicago, I started learning how to make bread using my Kitchen Aid mixer.
 With Mom’s help and frequent phone conversations, I eventually figured it out.
 Now I use my Bosch Universal Mixer to make bread.
-It doesn’t get nearly as much use as Mom’s did, but I’m glad I have it.
+It’s a BOSS in the kitchen, and I use it to make bread, cookies, cakes, and smoothies – using the blender attachment.

 - Let the yeast, sugar, and warm water mixture sit for at least 15 minutes.
 This will allow time for the yeast to start working.
 You can see the little bubbles in the first photo below.
 That means the yeast is activated.